Tips & FAQ.

 When will I know if I’ve been successful?

-All schools who have entries that are successful in making it into the final will be notified by email by mid June 2022.
+All schools who have entries that are successful in making it into the final will be notified by email by mid June 2026.

 Do all photos have to be taken in school or during school time?

 No. Not all photos have to be taken in the school.
 For example the project could be given as part of homework or a little project over the Christmas holidays.
 However INSPA would encourage the school / teachers involved to have a discussion with their class about the theme and help them develop their own ideas.
-May be show them examples of some photographs or how to take a photograph with a camera, iPad or phone etc. All photos must be uploaded via your school account and overseen by the teacher / school representative.
+Maybe show them examples of some photographs or how to take a photograph with a camera, iPad or phone etc. All photos must be uploaded via your school account and overseen by the teacher / school representative.

 What is my Activity Wall?

-When will we receive our Positive Primaries Flag?
+When will we receive our Prizes?